-- 3.3 To date, 2 air quality management areas (AQMA) have been declared due to road transport pollution: - Welch Gate in Bewdley - Horsefair in Kidderminster - 3.4 Since the declarations were made in January 2003 high levels of nitrogen dioxide were monitored at nearby Coventry Street (Junction of Radford Avenue by St. Mary's Church) in 2006. - 3.5 A detailed assessment of the monitoring was undertaken on behalf of the Council by Air Quality Consultants Ltd in November 2007 which confirmed that nitrogen dioxide is exceeding the air quality objectives in this area at a number of residential properties. - 3.6 Air quality management areas provide local authorities with the tools to prioritise investment in local transport infrastructure and focuses on the delivery of environmental improvement.
-Hence there are 2 air quality management consultation proposals to consider. - 3.7 It is considered that it may also be more efficient to declare larger built up areas as an AQMA rather than declare 'spot' areas.
+- To develop strategic plans with respect to reducing poor air quality within the Wyre Forest area - To monitor and quantify current air pollution status within the District. - 3.3 To date, 2 air quality management areas (AQMA) have been declared due to road transport pollution: - Welch Gate in Bewdley - Horsefair in Kidderminster - 3.4 Since the declarations were made in January 2003 high levels of nitrogen dioxide were monitored at nearby Coventry Street (Junction of Radford Avenue by St. Mary's Church) in 2006. - 3.5 A detailed assessment of the monitoring was undertaken on behalf of the Council by Air Quality Consultants Ltd in November 2007 which confirmed that nitrogen dioxide is exceeding the air quality objectives in this area at a number of residential properties.
+(Appendix 1). - 3.6 Air quality management areas provide local authorities with the tools to prioritise investment in local transport infrastructure and focuses on the delivery of environmental improvement. - 3.7 It is considered that it may also be more efficient to declare larger built up areas as an AQMA rather than declare 'spot' areas.
 This would allow far more Strategic Planning when preparing 'action plans' which are a requirement for each AQMA and explain how pollution levels will be reduced.